-WOUld Include:

-EDSE 440 Survey of Education of Visually Handicapped
+EDSE 440 Survey of Education of Visually

+Handicapped 3

-EDSE 441 Listening Skills for Learning
+EDSE 441 Listening Skills for Learning 3

-EDSE 442 Rehabilitation of the Visually Handicapped
+EDSE 442 Principles of Education of Partially

+Seeing 3

-EDSE 443 Teaching Daily Living for the Visually Handicapped
+EDSE 443 Teaching Daily Living for the

+Visually Handicanned 2

-With the consent of an assigned advisor in the Visually Handicapped area, a qualified student may take twelve or more additional hours of 500 level graduate courses.
+With the consent of an assigned adviser in the Visually Handicapped area, a qualified student may take twelve or more additional hours of 500 level graduate courses.

-Although this Area of Concentration does not lead toward certification at the undergraduate level, it does reduce the graduate program by one quarter should the student choose to continue graduate work toward an M.A. degree in Education of Visually Handicapped Children.
+Though this Area of Concentration does not lead toward certification at the undergraduate level, it does reduce the graduate program by one quarter should the student choose to continue graduate work toward an M.A. degree in Education of Visually Handicapped Children.

-Speech/Language Pathology Emphasis
+Speech/Language Pathology Emphasis Core Requirements:

 The Bachelor of Arts degree is preprofessional and does not lead to certification of any type.
-The Master of Arts degree is the professional degree and enables the student to meet the academic and practicum requirements for certification by the American Speech-Language-Hearing Association (ASHA) as well as endorsement standards for the speech/language specialist in the public schools (Type E certificate).
+The Master of Arts degree is the professional degree and enables the student to meet the academic and practicum requirements for certification by the American Speech and Hearing Association (ASHA) as well as endorsement standards for the speech/language specialist in the public schools.
 Consequently, students should consider this a five-year program culminating in a Master of Arts degree.